 One cause that is important to many of us on the Relay Engineering Team are initiatives to expand CS and, in particular, to #teachkidscode, at public K-12 schools.
 Not only do we feel that computational thinking is an incredibly valuable skill for all sorts of professions (not just software engineering), but the intersection of education and technology is a natural fit given relaygse’s mission and our specific role in the organization.
 (Here’s a photo of some of the Relay Engineering team leading a codeorg #HourOfCode event at The #ParkSlope School psms282 this past December).

 Our friend fred-wilson has a great post today about the #TEALS program – http://avc.com/2014/04/teaching-computer-science-to-high-school-students-on-the-way-to-work/.
-As Fred mentions, we’ll be hosting the first of two info sessions at Relay on April 15.
+As Fred mentions, we’ll be hosting the first of two info session at Relay on April 15.
 By way of background, our CTO, rob-underwood, is a TEALS volunteer this year at Uncommon High School in Crown Heights.
 Says Fred about this initiative:

 I know there are a lot of software engineers in NYC who read this blog.
 I am very grateful for all that you do for the companies you work for (including many, maybe all, NYC based USV portfolio companies).
 So it’s hard to ask you to do even more.
 But I can promise you this.
 Teaching kids to code is rewarding.
 It is important.
 It makes me feel good.
 And I think it will make you feel good too.